Diagnosing your Amiga with DIAGROM and Kickstart Emulator

 DiagROM 1.x is listed as compatible with the SidecarTridge Kickstart emulator in the Compatibility table.

-Copy DiagROM to the SidecarTridge Kickstart emulator
+Select DiagROM on the SidecarTridge Kickstart emulator

 Boot and run diagnostics